 Fulfillment by Amazon (FBA) is the most popular fulfillment option for Amazon Sellers and Vendors; it provides a level of convenience for merchants in addition to being trusted by customers as a fast and effective shipping method.

-However, if not handled properly, Amazon FBA returns can eat away at your profits (and time) in the long run.
+If not handled properly, Amazon FBA returns can eat away at your profits (and time) in the long run.
 Too many returns or defective items can also negatively impact your Seller Rating.

 Here’s a quick look at common issues associated with FBA returns, how to address them, and why a third-party logistics (3PL) provider might be a better alternative for your business.